 Uniform State Laws, and to the extent provided herein, is intended

 to replace the provisions of the federal "Electronic Signatures in

 Global and National Commerce Act" ___ U.S.C. §___.

 (b) Except as otherwise provided in subsection (b), this

 article applies to electronic records and electronic signatures

 relating to a transaction.

-(b) This chapter does not apply to a transaction to the extent
+(c) This article does not apply to a transaction to the extent

 it is governed by: